-The budget includes restricted funds for a \$4,000 training incentive stipend in fiscal year 2021 and \$4,600 in fiscal year 2022 for state troopers, arson investigators, hazardous devices investigators, legislative security specialist, and Vehicle Enforcement officers within the Kentucky State Police.
+The Executive Budget includes Restricted Funds for a \$4,600 training incentive stipend for state troopers, arson investigators, hazardous devices investigators, legislative security specialist, and Vehicle Enforcement officers within the Kentucky State Police.
 The stipend payments are provided from the Kentucky Law Enforcement Foundation Fund.

-The Budget of the Commonwealth includes General Fund debt service in the amount of \$295,000 in fiscal year 2021 to support new bonds for capital projects.
+The Executive Budget includes General Fund debt service in the amount of \$308,000 in fiscal year 2021 and \$4,323,000 in fiscal year 2022 to support new bonds for capital projects.